KonnexionsGmbH/ora_bench/docs/CODING_PATTERN.md

                trial_no,
                bulk_data_partitions)

-        - save the current time as the start of the 'query' action
+        - save the current time as the start time of the 'query' action

         - partition_key = 0
           WHILE partition_key < config_param 'benchmark.number.partitions'